tfabris/BlueGigaEmpeg/README.txt

 Refer to the annotated phototgraph in this repository named "I2S Wiring Modification Photo.jpg" to help understand the wiring instructions below.
-Here is a direct link to the photo:
+Here is a direct link to download the photo:

   https://github.com/tfabris/BlueGigaEmpeg/blob/master/I2S%20Wiring%20Modification%20Photo.jpg